Lehigh Township, Carbon County, Pennsylvania

 Lehigh Township is a township in Carbon County, Pennsylvania.
 It is part of Northeastern Pennsylvania.

 The population was 479 at the time of the 2010 census.

 History

-The area of Carbon County, Pennsylvania that is known today as Lehigh Township was considered to be part of Lausanne Township from 1808 until 1875.
+The area of Carbon County, Pennsylvania that is present-day Lehigh Township was considered to be part of Lausanne Township from 1808 until 1875.
 It was during that year that it became known as Lehigh Township.

-Early history

-In 1808, a tract of forested land near the Lehigh River was owned by members of the Moravian church.
-In 1824, Lehigh Coal and Navigation Company executives purchased the lumber rights to that land and built four sawmills, housing for its workers and a town store on the land in order to establish a lumber harvesting operation to support the company's coal barge construction efforts.
+In 1808, a tract of forested land near the Lehigh River was owned by members of the Moravian Church.
+In 1824, Lehigh Coal & Navigation Company executives purchased the lumber rights to that land and built four sawmills, housing for its workers and a town store on the land in order to establish a lumber harvesting operation to support the company's coal barge construction efforts.
 That first town was known as Lowrytown; it would later be known as Rockport.

 Geography

 The township is located in north-central Carbon County and is bordered to the north partially by Luzerne County.
 The Lehigh River forms the winding eastern border of the township, carving a gorge up to 1000 ft deep.

 The township's villages include Leslie Run and Rockport.
 The borough of Weatherly is on the western side of the township but is a separate municipality.

 According to the U.S. Census Bureau, Lehigh Township has a total area of 68.5 km2, of which 67.7 km2 is land and 0.8 km2, or 1.12%, is water.

 The township has a warm-summer humid continental climate (Dfb) and the hardiness zones are 5b and 6a.
 Average monthly temperatures in Rockport range from 25.2 °F in January to 69.9 °F in July.